budel/Mensa-Bot/README.md

 ## Requirements

-Install everything in the requirements.txt.
+Install tesseract and everything in the requirements.txt.
 ```
+sudo apt install tesseract-ocr
 pip install -r requirements.txt
 ```
 I recommend using a virtual environment with `python3-venv`.